telerik/reporting-docs/getting-started/web-designer/improving-basic-report.md

 ---
 title: Improving Basic Report
 page_title: Improving Your First Report
-description: "Learn how to edit reports in the Telerik Web Report Designer, add SharedDataSources and Actions, copy content between reports and more in this step by step tutorial."
+description: "Learn how to edit reports in the Telerik Web Report Designer, add SharedDataSources and Actions, copy content between reports, and more in this step-by-step tutorial."
 slug: telerikreporting/getting-started/web-designer/improving-basic-report
 tags: how,web,designer,report,navigate,action,shareddatasource
 published: True